Kidswatter/Kidsybot/Installation-guide-for-Windows-7-and-up.md

 Log into the bot's account on your Discord client and join the server you want your bot to live on.

+Log out of the bot's account on Discord.

 Go back to the main MusicBot directory and double click `runbot.bat`.
 If you see:

     Connected!